LJAldy/circloo-savedata-modifier/README.md

 Text generated should not be inappropriate.
 This includes harassment, spam, and complaints.

-Also note that text takes a lot of objects and may lag.
+Also note that text and images can take a lot of objects and may lag.